sangheili868/empowered/README.md

 ## Quick Start

 Follow these steps to set up a local database: https://docs.mongodb.com/v3.2/tutorial/install-mongodb-on-windows/<br>
-In the project directory, run `yarn seed` to add some test characters to the database.
-Run `yarn` to install dependencies for the server, and `cd client && yarn` to install dependencies for the client.
+Run `npm install -g node-mongo-seeds` to install https://www.npmjs.com/package/node-mongo-seeds In the project directory, run `seed` to add some test data to the database.
+Run `yarn` to install dependencies.
 Run `yarn dev` in the root directory to run the app in development mode, and open it at [http://localhost:3000](http://localhost:3000)

 ## Available Scripts